kenneth-fung/music-academy-orbital/README.md

 **models/course.rb** now has **Course.search(query)**, where query is a string parameter.

-### UI Changes
-- Create Course button moved to tutor's profile
-- My Courses (Student/Tutor) moved to profile page and 'Account' dropdown in navbar.
-- My Students moved to profile page
-- Tutors can now see the 'enroll' button, but upon clicking it they will be asked to log out and log in as a student.
-- Edit Lesson and Add Lesson buttons moved to Course Edit page.

 ### File Uploading Restrictions:
   - **Course Creation Image**: png, jpeg, gif
   - **Lesson Video**: mp4, wmv